mrpejker/cardano-e2e-example/tutorial/server_side/on_chain.rst

 On-Chain
 ========

-The on-chain side of the implementation consists of validators and minting policies.
+The on-chain side of the server implementation consists of validators and minting policies.
 In our example, the sender locks in a script-utxo the tokens to be paid to the receiver, containing in the datum all the necessary information.
-In the same transaction, a `control token` is minted too, for checking that information.
+In order to check that it's valid, a `control token` is minted in the same transaction, so a validation can be performed by running the corresponding minting policy.
-For cancelling or resolving, it's necessary to spend the script-utxo, which must contain the control token, and the validator performs all the necessary checks.
+For canceling or resolving, it's necessary to spend the script-utxo, which must contain the control token, and the validator performs all the necessary checks.

 In the :code:`OnChain` module, we find the Haskell implementation of the